Home > Property > How To Evict a Tenant If Their Deposit Isn’t Protected

 What Can a Tenant Claim if Their Deposit is Unprotected?

-If you do not protect a tenant’s funds in a government-approved scheme within 30 days, tenants can take legal action against you under sections 213 and 214 of the Housing Act 2004.
+If you do not protect a tenant’s funds in a government-approved scheme within 30 days, or do not give the prescribed information, tenants can take legal action against you under sections 213 and 214 of the Housing Act 2004.
 They can issue a claim in the county court.
 The county court can order the following against you:

-• The court fee of £308 if the tenant wins the case.
+• The court fee if the tenant wins the case.

 • To repay the deposit to the tenant or pay it into a TDP scheme’s bank account within 14 days.

-• The court may also order the landlord to pay you up to 3 times the deposit amount as compensation.
+• The court must also order the landlord to pay you between 1 and 3 times the deposit amount as compensation.

-• The amounts in total can be increased- for example if the tenancy was renewed that might be argued as another additional breach, or alternatively where the tenancy has become a periodic tenancy.
+The total exposure may increase where there have been multiple relevant tenancies or repeated breaches, for example, if the tenancy was renewed, that might be argued as another additional breach, or alternatively, where the tenancy has become a periodic tenancy.

 How Do I Ensure I am Compliant with Tenancy Deposit Legislation?